mkrause-nps/artificial-muscle/README.md

 # Artificial Muscle Data Presentation

+For any Python script to run install requirements (e.g., by using a virtual environment).

+## Conductivity Study
-Contains a Python 3 script to construct a plot of conductivity data.
+A Python 3 script to construct a plot of conductivity data.

-## Usage
+### Usage
 To run the Python script install requirements (e.g., by using a virtual environment).
 Then in the project direcory execute